-Acton Capital leads C$14.5 M funding round in Canada’s leading telemedicine provider Maple
+Acton Capital leads C$14.5 M funding round for Canada’s leading telemedicine provider Maple

 Munich/Toronto, September 18, 2019 — Maple, the only Canadian telemedicine platform that instantly connects patients and healthcare providers 24/7/365 days a year, has raised CAD 14.5 million between an oversubscribed funding round and an investment from the Royal Bank of Canada (RBC) earlier in the year.
 This latest round, led by growth VC investor Acton Capital from Munich and supported by Canada’s leading diversified home health institution, SE Health, follows a record year in which Maple grew its revenue six times.